svenssonjoel/lispBM/doc/manual/ch3_concurrency.md

 the `:ctxs` command is issued is not pressent on any queue and thus not listed by the `:ctxs` command.

+The information printed by the `:ctxs` commands consists of a ContextID which is assigned to a context upon creation (this value is also the result returned by `spawn` when first spawning the process).
+Next is the current stack pointer of the context and the maximum stack pointer value ever occured.
+The "Value" refers to the last value computed by that context.
+If the context is in the running queue, the `Value` should be `t` for true, the return value of `yield` when successful.

 ## Message passing